Notice and fit notes

-The employee should tell you they’re sick within your own time limit (or 7 days if you don’t have one).
-You can’t insist they tell you in person or on a special form.
+The employee should tell you they’re sick within the time limit set by you, or 7 days if you do not have one.
+You cannot:

-You don’t have to pay Statutory Sick Pay (SSP) for any days the employee was late in telling you (unless there’s a good reason for the delay).
+You do not have to pay Statutory Sick Pay (SSP) for any days the employee was late in telling you (unless there’s a good reason for the delay).

 An employee is sick from Monday 6 June.
 They usually work from Monday to Friday.